Common Challenges of Recruiting Cyber Security Experts and Alternative Solutions

 Finding the Right Person for the Task

-There are numerous roles of information security staff.
+There are numerous roles for information security staff.
 So, if you want to find the right fit for your company, you should think about your needs first.
 Some of the roles of cyber security experts are application security, vulnerability management, security architecture, incident response, threat intelligence, data loss prevention, network security, and forensics.
 The solution for this challenge is to determine your company’s requirements and act based on them.

 Examining the Resumes